 Once installed, you sign in with your Google account and you will see a small MightyText icon appear in the browser window.
 You will also be sent to an authorization page that will allow Google to access MightyText.
 Once done, you will be returned to your browser and can use the SMS app the same way as these others.

 If you’re in the U.S. Google Voice is still available should you want to use it.
 If you live outside the U.S. I’m afraid this option won’t work.
-The platform never got the attention or the investment it deserved but still has a part to play in our communications.
+The platform never got the attention or the investment it deserved but it still works solidly and can be a major part of your telecom strategy.
 There are rumors that Voice will be discontinued at some point but until then, you can use your Google number to send and receive SMS.

-If you use Skype, you can send messages from there too.
+If you use Skype, you can send and receive messages.
 It isn’t free like calls and video chats are, but it is cheap.
 It isn’t quite as fluid as these other apps as there is no sync between your phone and Skype.
 You also need to configure a Sender ID to make it look like you are sending from your cellphone if you want that feature.
 If you do that, any SMS you receive will appear on your phone and not in Skype so you may not actually want to do that.